Create Split-Color Text in Photoshop

 How to swap the order of the colors

-Depending on the order in which you selected the color stops, the colors in your gradient may have switched sides.
-To switch them back, just click on whichever color stop is visible below the center of the preview bar:
+Depending on the exact order you clicked, your colors might have switched sides.
+To switch them back, simply click whichever color stop is visible directly below the center of the preview bar.

 How to swap the order of the gradient colors